Find Free Stuff on Hiiba

 What this page covers

-Community reuse marketplaces connect residents, local governments, and nonprofits so useful items stay in circulation instead of going to landfill.
-They build on ideas like reuse centres, lending libraries, and swap events, and make sharing and second‑life goods easier for everyone.
+A community reuse marketplace connects residents, local organisations, and public bodies so usable items stay in circulation instead of going to waste.
+It builds on familiar ideas like reuse centres, lending libraries, and swap events, and adds digital tools that make sharing easier day to day.

 What to choose